Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 In the beginning, the Swisscom network was by far the best in Switzerland.
 Today, Sunrise and Swisscom are probably in a draw.
 However, it is challenging to find an unbiased comparison of these networks today.
 Most of the comparisons available are made by network providers and, as such, are biased.

 These days, non-Swisscom networks have become much better.
 For most people, any network should work just fine.
+If you live in a remote area, you may want to ask people around you to see if they have any coverage issues.
+But in a city, you should not have a major difference.

 Your Phone Usage